Skip to main content

 • 6

-Learn about the myriad contributions being made every day by our faculty, staff, students and residents in response to the COVID-19 pandemic.
-Good news itself is not in short supply and Impact serves to chronicle the extraordinary efforts made by so many in support of and service to our community during this time of crisis.
+Learn about the myriad contributions being made every day by our faculty, staff, students and residents in the areas of research, academics, patient care and community service.
+UT Health San Antonio's magazines chronicle the extraordinary efforts made by so many in service to our community.

 View the magazine